songlab-cal/CherryML/README.md

     --cache_dir _cache_demo
 ```

 FastTree will by default be run with 20 rate categories and with the LG rate matrix (this can be changed by using the full API described later).
-The trees estimated with FastTree will be saved in the `cache_dir`, and will be re-used by CherryML if they are needed in future runs with the same data (for example when learning a rate matrix on a subset of families, as done via the `--families` argument, or when learning a rate matrix on a subset of sites, as done via the `--sites_subset_dir` argument; clearly trees do not need to be reestimated in this case!).
+The trees estimated with FastTree will be saved in the `cache_dir`, and will be re-used by CherryML if they are needed in future runs with the same data (for example when learning a rate matrix on a subset of families, as done via the `--families` argument, or when learning a rate matrix on a subset of sites, as done via the `--sites_subset_dir` argument; clearly trees do not need to be re-estimated in this case!).

 To learn a rate matrix on only a subset of sites from each family (for example, when learning a domain-specific or structure-specific rate matrix), you can provide the indices of the sites used for each family with the `--sites_subset_dir` argument.
 Each file in `sites_subset_dir` should list the sites (0-based) for a family following the format in the following toy example:
 ```